MicrosoftDocs/windows-itpro-docs/windows/whats-new/business-store-for-windows-10.md

 ---
 title: Windows Store for Business overview (Windows 10)
-description: With the new Windows Store for Business, organizations can make volume purchases of Windows apps. ms.assetid: 9DA71F6B-654D-4121-9A40-D473CC654A1C ms.prod: W10 ms.mktglfcycl: manage
+description: With the new Windows Store for Business organizations can make volume purchases of Windows apps.
+MSHAttr: PreferredLib /library
+ms.assetid: 9DA71F6B-654D-4121-9A40-D473CC654A1C
+ms.prod: W10
+ms.mktglfcycl: manage